Tips to Get You Through the First Week of Breastfeeding

 9months

 Congratulations on your new bundle of joy!
-I hope that some of these tips were helpful and made your day a little easier.
-You are doing the best for your little one and you should be proud of yourself and what you've accomplished this far.
-Breastfeeding the first week can be challenging, but worth it!
+I hope some of these tips were helpful and made your day a little easier.
+You are doing the best for your little one, and you should be proud of yourself and what you've accomplished so far.
+Breastfeeding the first week can be challenging but worth it!